Adolescent Medicine Fellowship Program

 Program History

 The origin of Adolescent Medicine at the University of Michigan was in 1990 when Dr. David Rosen joined the faculty.
 During his 23 years here, he established the culture of empathetic and holistic care that form the foundation of our mission.
 The Division of Adolescent Medicine was founded in 2015, and as our division grew we were able to start the first Adolescent Medicine fellowship training program in the state in 2019.
-We have funding for one fellow per year and in this 2021 academic year, we will have a full complement of fellows.
+We have funding for one fellow per year and since 2021 have had a full complement of fellows.

 The University of Michigan, C.S.
 Mott Children’s Hospital opened in 2011.
 The hospital features a 12-story inpatient tower and nine-story clinic tower, a dedicated pediatric emergency department, an on-site Ronald McDonald House, and private rooms.
 The hospital also offers a new and larger home for specialty services not offered anywhere else in Michigan for newborns, children, adolescents, and pregnant women.